pymupdf/PyMuPDF/docs/page.rst

       :returns: the created annotation.
 Stroke color yellow = (1, 1, 0), no fill color support.

    .. index::
+      pair: rect; add_freetext_annot
-      pair: color; add_freetext_annot
+      pair: fontsize; add_freetext_annot
       pair: fontname; add_freetext_annot
-      pair: fontsize; add_freetext_annot
-      pair: rect; add_freetext_annot
-      pair: rotate; add_freetext_annot
-      pair: align; add_freetext_annot
       pair: text_color; add_freetext_annot
-      pair: border_color; add_freetext_annot
       pair: fill_color; add_freetext_annot
+      pair: border_width; add_freetext_annot
+      pair: dashes; add_freetext_annot
+      pair: callout; add_freetext_annot
+      pair: line_end; add_freetext_annot
+      pair: opacity; add_freetext_annot
+      pair: align; add_freetext_annot
+      pair: rotate; add_freetext_annot
+      pair: richtext; add_freetext_annot
+      pair: style; add_freetext_annot

-   .. method:: add_freetext_annot(rect, text, fontsize=12, fontname="helv", border_color=None, text_color=0, fill_color=1, rotate=0, align=TEXT_ALIGN_LEFT)
+   .. method:: add_freetext_annot(rect, text, *, fontsize=11, fontname="helv", text_color=0, fill_color=None, border_width=0, dashes=None, callout=None, line_end=PDF_ANNOT_LE_OPEN_ARROW, opacity=1, align=TEXT_ALIGN_LEFT, rotate=0, richtext=False, style=None)

       PDF only: Add text in a given rectangle.
+Optionally, the appearance of a "callout" shape can be requested by specifying two or three point-like objects -- see below.

       :arg rect_like rect: the rectangle into which the text should be inserted.
 Text is automatically wrapped to a new line at box width.
-Lines not fitting into the box will be invisible.
+Text portions not fitting into the rectangle will be invisible without warning.

       :arg str text: the text.
 May contain any mixture of Latin, Greek, Cyrillic, Chinese, Japanese and Korean characters.
-The respective required font is automatically determined.
-(New in v1.17.0)
+If `richtext=True` (see below), the string is interpreted as HTML syntax.
+This adds a plethora of ways for attractive effects.

       :arg float fontsize: the :data:`fontsize`.
-Default is 12.
+Default is 11.
+Ignored if `richtext=True`.

-      :arg str fontname: the font name.
+      :arg str fontname: The font name.
 Default is "Helv".
+Ignored if `richtext=True`, otherwise the following **restritions apply:**

-        Accepted alternatives are "Cour", "TiRo", "ZaDb" and "Symb".
-        The name may be abbreviated to the first two characters, like "Co" for "Cour".
+        * Accepted alternatives are "Helv" (Helvetica), "Cour" (Courier), "TiRo" (Timnes-Roman), "ZaDb" (ZapfDingBats) and "Symb" (Symbol).
+The name may be abbreviated to the first two characters, like "Co" for "Cour", lower case accepted.

-        Lower case is also accepted.
-        Bold or italic variants of the fonts are **not accepted** (changed in v1.16.0).
+        * Bold or italic variants of the fonts are **not supported.**
-        A user-contributed script provides a circumvention for this restriction -- see section *Using Buttons and JavaScript* in chapter :ref:`FAQ`.
-        The actual font to use is now determined on a by-character level, and all required fonts (or sub-fonts) are automatically included.
-        Therefore, you should rarely ever need to care about this parameter and let it default (except you insist on a serifed font for your non-CJK text parts).
-(New in v1.17.0)

-      :arg sequence,float text_color: the text color.
+      :arg list,tuple,float text_color: the text color.
 Default is black.
-(New in v1.16.0)
+Ignored if `richtext=True`.

-      :arg sequence,float fill_color: the fill color.
-Default is white.
-(New in v1.16.0)
+      :arg list,tuple,float fill_color: the fill color.
+This is used for ``rect`` and the end point of the callout lines when applicable.
+Default is ``None``.

-      :arg sequence,float text_color: the text color.
-Default is black.
-      :arg sequence,float border_color: the border color.
-Default is `None`.
-(New in v1.19.6)
+      :arg list,tuple,float border_color:  This parameter only has an effect if `richtext=True`.
+Otherwise, ``text_color`` is used.

+      :arg float border_width: the width of border and ``callout`` lines.
+Default is 0 (no border), in which case callout lines may still appear with some hairline width, depending on the PDF viewer used.

+      :arg list,tuple dashes: a list of floats specifying how border and callout lines should be dashed.
+Default is ``None``.

+      :arg list,tuple callout: a list / tuple of two or three :data:`point_like` objects, which will be interpreted as end point [, knee point] and start point (in this sequence) of up to two line segments, converting this annotation into a call-out shape.

+      :arg int line_end: the line end symbol of the call-out line.
+It is drawn at the first point specified in the `callout` list.
+Default is an open arrow.
+For possible values see :ref:`AnnotationLineEnds`.

+      :arg float opacity: a float `0 <= opacity < 1` turning the annotation transparent.
+Default is no transparency.

       :arg int align: text alignment, one of TEXT_ALIGN_LEFT, TEXT_ALIGN_CENTER, TEXT_ALIGN_RIGHT - justify is **not supported**.
-(New in v1.17.0)
+Ignored if `richtext=True`.

       :arg int rotate: the text orientation.
-Accepted values are 0, 90, 270, invalid entries are set to zero.
+Accepted values are integer multiples of 90°.
+Invalid entries receive a rotation of 0.

+      :arg bool richtext: treat ``text`` as HTML syntax.
+This allows to achieve **bold**, *italic*, arbitrary text colors, font sizes, text alignment including justify and more - as far as HTML and styling instructions support this.
+This is similar to what happens in :meth:`Page.insert_htmlbox`.
+The base library will for example pull in required fonts if it encounters characters not contained in the standard ones.
+Some parameters are ignored if this option is set, as mentioned above.
+Default is ``False``.

+      :arg str style: supply optional HTML styling information in CSS syntax.
+Ignored if `richtext=False`.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-Color properties **can only be changed** using special parameters of :meth:`Annot.update`.
-There, you can also set a border color different from the text color.

       |history_begin|